linkedin/forthic/docs/modules/jira_module.md

 ### FIELD-AS-OF
 `( date changes field -- value )`

-Returns the value of a field as of a date given `changes` from a `CHANGELOG` call.
+Returns the value of a field as of a date given an array of `changes` from a `CHANGELOG` call.

 Example:
 ```